-In all, the cops said it weighed about 238 pounds plus the nine hanging plants.
-The client was charged with the fifteen-year class C felony of possession with intent to deliver over 45 kilograms of marijuana and manufacturing marijuana.
+In all, the cops said it weighed about 238 pounds, plus the nine hanging plants.
+My client was charged with the 15-year class C felony of possession with intent to deliver over 45 kilograms of marijuana and manufacturing marijuana.

 The Legal Analysis

 My client had a valid medical marijuana patient and caregiver card.
 His five patients were all valid and had reasonably legitimate relationships with their recommending physicians.
 Each of them also consumed a significant amount of THC extract for the treatment of the qualifying medical illnesses.
 Most of them were for severe and chronic pain.

 Section 8 of the Michigan Medical Marijuana Act (MMMA) says we can use the Act as a defense, as long as we can demonstrate that the patients had a legitimate “bona fide” relationship with their physician, that the amount of marijuana was not more than what was reasonably necessary to ensure the patients an uninterrupted supply, and that the medicine was, in fact, being used for medical purposes.

 In other words, and most importantly, all we had to show is that the 250 pounds was a reasonable amount to provide those patients what they needed.